11.00am - 5.30pm (with registration and networking from 10.30am)

 We are delighted to be able to put the lived experience of disabled people at the forefront of this day’s workshops and talks.

-Janet Bell – Janet grew up in ceilidh tents, fostering a lifelong passion for folk dance.
+11.15 -11.35am Janet Bell she/her – Janet grew up in ceilidh tents, fostering a lifelong passion for folk dance.
 Over the years, she has honed her skills as a dancer on feet, wheels, and using electric wheelchairs.
 With nearly two decades of wheelchair dancing and teaching experience, Janet is a highly skilled and inspiring wheelchair dancer and a dedicated advocate for accessibility.
 Janet will be our keynote speaker.

-Sara Marshall-Rose – Co Director and dance artist, FOLK3D, and Dance Movement Psychotherapist in private practice.
+4 - 4.45pm Sara Marshall-Rose she/her – Co Director and dance artist, FOLK3D, and Dance Movement Psychotherapist in private practice.
 Sara will talk about her work, including Folk 3D’s mini grant from EFDSS in 2024 to develop an inclusive daytime ceilidh series aimed at older adults in the local community, and their families.
 Followed by a short practical workshop.
 FOLK3D creates exciting and innovative Folk Arts Programmes with schools and communities and were recently commissioned to work with the Morris Federation's successful Old Dances, New People, New Age project (aka Buzzing Britain project).
 Based in the East Midlands, they work with people of all ages and abilities across the UK to connect with local and national culture, tradition and heritage.

 * NB ‘Ceilidh’ is one form of social folk dance, pronounced ‘kay-lee’.
 It is has common repertoire across England, Scotland and Ireland, and in Wales is called ‘Twmpath’